 The top of your content marketing funnel is the Awareness stage: getting your target customers to become aware of you.

-In traditional advertising, Awareness would include the broadest advertising methods like TV commercials and billboards.
+In a traditional advertising-based sales funnel, Awareness would include the broadest advertising methods like TV commercials and billboards.

-In content marketing, it consists of top-of-funnel content, where the goal is to get a lot of eyeballs — typically without much focus on what you’re actually selling (as long as you’re still attracting relevant people).
+In a content marketing funnel, the Awareness stage consists of top-of-funnel content.
+Where the goal is to get a lot of eyeballs — typically without much focus on what you’re actually selling.
+(Though it’s still important to attract relevant people.
+More on that later.)

-The next stage is Interest: the middle of your funnel.
+The next stage is Interest: the middle of your content funnel.

 This is where you build more trust with your audience and begin warming them up to what it is you are selling…